CAMBI-tech/BciPy/bcipy/language/README.md

 The UniformLanguageModel provides equal probabilities for all symbols in the symbol set.
 This model is useful for evaluating other aspects of the system, such as EEG signal quality, without any influence from a language model.

-## KenLM Model
+## NGram Model
-The KenLMLanguageModel utilizes a pretrained n-gram language model to generate probabilities for all symbols in the symbol set.
+The NGramLanguageModel utilizes a pretrained n-gram language model to generate probabilities for all symbols in the symbol set.
 N-gram models use frequencies of different character sequences to generate their predictions.
 Models trained on AAC-like data can be found [here](https://imagineville.org/software/lm/dec19_char/).
 For faster load times, it is recommended to use the binary models located at the bottom of the page.
 The default parameters file utilizes `lm_dec19_char_large_12gram.kenlm`.
 If you have issues accessing, please reach out to us on GitHub or via email at `cambi_support@googlegroups.com`.

 For models that import the kenlm module, this must be manually installed using `pip install kenlm==0.1 --global-option="max_order=12"`.